testgram/docs.testgram.ai/docs/world/privacy.md

 * API Request & Response URLs
 * API Request / Response Schemas: Just the keys of the json, not the values
 * Element level selectors
+* ***Only** if you are collecting data through the `tg map` function in the command line, we will additionally collect the form fill text and keystrokes as well.
+Again, this only happens when you are in the browser created by Testgram via `tg map`*

 ### Browser Data
 * Device type